smogon/pokemon-showdown/CONTRIBUTING.md

 - **String#includes: ALWAYS** - Supported in Node 4+, poor performance, but not really noticeable and worth the better readability.

-- **Template strings: ALWAYS** - Supported in Node 4+ and good performance in Node 6+, please start refactoring existing code over.
+- **Template strings: ALWAYS** - Supported in Node 4+ and good performance in Node 6+, please start refactoring existing code over, but be careful since code standards having settled for template strings yet.
+Look at existing uses for guidance.

 Take "good performance" to mean "approximately on par with ES3" and "great performance" to mean "better than ES3".